What are the tonsils for?

-The most important advice is to encourage your child to eat as normally as possible.
+The most important advice is to eat as close to normally as possible.
 This helps the throat to heal faster and in fact reduces the discomfort.
 This in turn reduces the likelihood of a postoperative infection and bleeding.
 The type of food is not as important as regularity.
 Small amounts of food more regularly is better than big meals once or twice a day.
-Try to stick to bland, non spicy foods where possible.
+Try to stick to bland, non-spicy foods where possible.
 Plenty of fluids is also important, and chewing gum may also help the pain.

 The idea is that taking painkillers regularly will allow your child to eat and drink as normally as possible.
 This will in turn promote healing and reduce pain, infection and bleeding.
 The converse is also true in that if pain is allowed to increase, food intake suffers and the pain worsens yet further, leading to an infection and possibly bleeding.